edoardottt/edovshitler/README.md

       - Right arrow key - move to right

-      - Space key - shoot to enemies
+      - Space key - shoot the enemies

       - P key - Pause and resume the game